 Pilau

 What a plateful, enough for two, more even.
 A Hector cannot eat this volume of Rice.
-Topped with even more Salad components, a bit of thought had gone into the presentation.
+Topped with more Salad components, a bit of thought had gone into the presentation.

 The Rice was beautifully Spiced, pieces of Cinnamon Bark would be encountered as I ate.
 It was the distinctive Flavour of Clove which permeated the Pilau.